Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Local Characterization

 \begin{theorem} Let $G$ be a plane graph with given edge lengths and a consistent angle assignment.
 Then $G$ has a flat folding if and only if every face cycle of $G$ (with the induced assignment of lengths and angles) has a flat folding.
 More strongly, for every combination of flat foldings of the faces of $G$, there exists a flat folding of $G$ itself whose touching pairs for each face are exactly the ones given in the folding of that face. \end{theorem}

 \begin{proof} One direction is straightforward: if $G$ has a flat folding, then restricting to the faces of $G$ gives flat foldings of the faces with the same touching pairs.

 For the other direction, assume we have flat foldings of the faces of $G$.
 We will show that $G$ has a flat folding with the same touching pairs.
-As described in Section~\ref{sec:related}, the assignment of lengths and angles given with $G$ (together with an arbitrary choice of an $x$ coordinate for one vertex and an orientation for one edge) gives us a unique assignment of $x$ coordinates for the vertices of $G$ in any possible flat folding.
+We may assume without loss of generality that $G$ is connected, for otherwise the result follows by finding a flat folding separately for each connected component of~$G$.
+As described in \autoref{sec:related}, the assignment of lengths and angles given with $G$ (together with an arbitrary choice of an $x$-coordinate for one vertex and an orientation for one edge) gives us a unique assignment of $x$-coordinates for the vertices of $G$ in any possible flat folding.
 We will start by subdividing all the edges of $G$.
 Take the set of $x$-coordinates of vertices of $G$ and add an extra ``half'' $x$-coordinate at the midpoint between any two consecutive coordinate values.
 Subdivide each edge of $G$ by adding vertices at all the $x$-coordinates in this set.
 The same subdivisions can be made in any flat folding of $G$, so there is no change to the existence or number of flat foldings.
 The subdivision does change the set of touching pairs, but two edges of the original graph form a touching pair if and only if two of the edges in the paths they are subdivided into form a touching pair, so the correctness of the part of the theorem about touching pairs carries over.

 With $G$ subdivided in this way, we carry out the proof by induction on the number of face angles that are assigned to be $360^\circ$ (\emph{mountain folds}).
 The base case of the induction is the case in which $G$ has only two such angles, on the outer face.
-In this case every cycle consists of two paths of increasing $x$-coordinates and has a unique flat folding, and it is easy to see that $G$ has a flat folding with the same touching pairs.
+In this case every face cycle consists of two paths of increasing $x$-coordinates and has a unique flat folding, and it is easy to see that $G$ has a flat folding with the same touching pairs.
 (Equivalently, the graph in this case is a directed $st$-plane graph so it is upward planar with each face drawn as two upward paths.)